 In Green Bank, Virginia are some giant radio telescopes which astronomers use to study objects deep in space.
 Because these telescopes are built to capture very faint redio signals, the area around the observatory is officially a 'radio-quiet' zone, without WiFi, radio or Cell signal.
 Photographers Andrew Phelps en Paul Kranzler visited the Green Bank region and it's inhabitants and composed a very special exhibition.

 A few times a week items will be posted on this web page that are related to this exhibition in the Old Observatory.
 The exhibition itself is closed for the time being because of the corona virus.

 Measures corona virus Covid 19

 Leiden University follows up on the advice of the RIVM and Rijksoverheid and takes new measures to minimize the spread of the corona virus Covid 19.
-Because of that, the Old Observatory will close until March 31st.
+Because of that, the Old Observatory will close until further notice.
 All events will be cancelled an guided tours cannot continue either.
 We are sorry for the inconvenience.
 If the situation improves sooner than expected we will share that information on this web page.

 If you signed up for any events or booked a private tour in this period, you will be contacted as soon as possible.